Make your own indoor park

 This indoor park activity has saved me time and time again.
 It’s ideal for days when it is rainy, terribly cold, or terribly hot – which seems to be happening more and more frequently these days.

 My toddler loves going to “inside parks” on days like this.
-Adventures on Wonderland and Kidscape are two of his favourites – but these are expensive (and sometimes busy and dirty).
+Adventures on Wonderland and Kidscape are two of his favorites – but these are expensive (and sometimes busy and dirty).

 Decide on location